ryasar79/reduxx/README.md

 });
 ```

-Alternatively, you can set the initial state using the `initialStateObjectFormat` key.
+Alternatively, you can set the initial state using an object.
 The following code sample will produce the same initial state as the code sample above:

 ```.js
 'use strict';